TGroenendijk/Pre-compiled-Azure-Functions-in-Visual-Studio-2017/README.md

 ## Testing
-Use a tool like Postman to test the API App.
+You can use a tool like Postman to test the API App.

 #### Functions Runtime
 All the Azure Functions are started locally when you debug the Solution.
 ![runtime](https://cloud.githubusercontent.com/assets/4686866/26531818/df2e9dd6-43f1-11e7-84f1-034678a7eb82.png)

 #### Create Order
-Post an order to the Azure HttpPOSTTrigger Function to store an order in Azure Table Storage.
+Post an JSON order object to the Azure HttpPOSTTrigger Function to store the order in Azure Table Storage.
 ![postman - post order](https://cloud.githubusercontent.com/assets/4686866/26531743/14cbd97e-43f0-11e7-9e23-25e4d3635884.png)

 #### Get Order by id
-Get an order with the HttpGETTrigger Function to get an order from Azure Table Storage.
+Get an JSON order object with the HttpGETTrigger Function to get the order from Azure Table Storage.
 ![postman - get order](https://cloud.githubusercontent.com/assets/4686866/26531777/9ccdb478-43f0-11e7-8a21-fa205df0d990.png)

 #### Update Order
-Put an order to the Azure HttpPUTTrigger Function to update an order in Azure Table Storage.
+Put an JSON order object to the Azure HttpPUTTrigger Function to update the order in Azure Table Storage.
 ![postman - put order](https://cloud.githubusercontent.com/assets/4686866/26531779/df46e3b0-43f0-11e7-9c59-f40b490d9b58.png)

 #### Delete Order by id
-Delete an order with the HttpDELETETrigger Function to delete an order from Azure Table Storage.
+Delete an order with the HttpDELETETrigger Function to delete the order from Azure Table Storage.
 ![postman - delete order](https://cloud.githubusercontent.com/assets/4686866/26531794/35398840-43f1-11e7-9a3d-08b4b5981a0c.png)

 ## More Information
-For more information go to:
+For more information about Visual Studio 2017 Tools for Azure Functions go to: https://blogs.msdn.microsoft.com/webdev/2017/05/10/azure-function-tools-for-visual-studio-2017/
-https://blogs.msdn.microsoft.com/webdev/2017/05/10/azure-function-tools-for-visual-studio-2017/